Which Heads Matter for Reasoning? RL-Guided KV Cache Compression: Experiment Details

 \textbf{Dataset Construction.} We construct training data from the DeepScaleR dataset \citep{deepscaler2025}, which contains about 40,000 diverse and challenging mathematical reasoning problems.
 For each model, we generate solutions using the respective reasoning model with greedy decoding, filter correct solutions, then randomly sample 3,000 problems for training.
 The selected problems are distributed across different output token lengths as follows: 600 problems each for 0-2k and 2k-4k tokens, 1,000 problems for 4k-6k tokens, and 800 problems for 6k-8k tokens.

-\textbf{Hardware and Hyperparameter Settings.} All experiments are conducted on 2 NVIDIA A100 GPUs with 80GB memory each, one for backward computation and one for sample generation.
+\textbf{Hardware and Hyperparameter Settings.} All trainings are conducted on 2 NVIDIA A100 GPUs (80GB) for several hours, one for backward computation and one for sample generation.
 Training runs for 2 epochs, totaling 185 steps with a batch size of 32.
 All evaluations are conducted on NVIDIA RTX5090 GPUs.
 We optimize the gating adapters using AdamW optimizer with $\beta_1 = 0.9$, $\beta_2 = 0.999$, weight decay of 0.017, and learning rate of 0.01 with constant schedule.
 For GRPO training configuration, we disable KL penalty and use recommendation setting of AReaL; for GRPO sampling configuration, we use 4 samples per query with sampling temperature of 1.0.
-The hyperparameters are shown in Table~\ref{tab:model_hyperparams}.
+The hyperparameters are shown in Table~\cref{tab:model_hyperparams}.

-\textbf{Local Attention Implementation.}\quad During training, we employ an efficient block-sparse attention approximation implementation \citep{guo2024blocksparse} in AReaL \citep{fu2025areallargescale} to update adapter weights, while using mask matrices for prefilling and custom Triton kernels for decoding in SGLang \citep{zheng2024sglangefficienta} to generate samples.
-For inference, we only store the partial KV cache of first 16 sink tokens and recent 64 local tokens for non-reasoning heads, while \emph{reasoning heads} maintain the full KV cache.
+\textbf{Local Attention Implementation.}\quad During training, we employ an efficient block-sparse attention approximation implementation \citep{guo2024blocksparse} in the FSDP engine of AReaL \citep{fu2025areallargescale} to update adapter weights, while using mask matrices for prefilling and custom Triton kernels for decoding in SGLang \citep{zheng2024sglangefficienta} to generate samples.
+For inference, we only store the full KV cache for reasoning-critical heads, while others only maintain the partial KV cache of the first 16 sink tokens and the recent 64 local tokens.

+\textbf{SGLang Engine Limitations.}\quad Our current dual-pool integration in SGLang v0.5.2 does not yet support radix-cache reuse or paged attention for the compressed-head buffer.
+Since both the \shortname\ runs and the full-attention baseline operate under the same configuration, this does not affect the relative speedup reported in \cref{tab:end_to_end}; supporting these SGLang features would make \shortname\ more practical for production serving.
+In addition, SGLang generation is not strictly deterministic across runs, which introduces minor variance in absolute accuracy; this variance is an artifact of the engine and applies equally to the full-attention baseline.

 \textbf{Baseline Implementation.}\quad To ensure fair comparison with baseline methods, we make several adjustments.
 For H$_2$O and R-KV, we augment them with the same sink and local token overhead (16+64 tokens) that our method uses.
 Since H$_2$O and R-KV only support preset fixed KV cache budgets, we convert their fixed budgets to dynamic allocation that increases with sequence length.
 For example, if the fixed budget is 50\% of the full KV cache, then at sequence length 1000, they use 500 tokens of KV cache, and at sequence length 2000, they use 1000 tokens of KV cache.
 For DuoAttention, we replicate their approach with default settings on our models and use the same inference settings as our method.